ROBOTIS-GIT/emanual/docs/en/dxl/dxl-quick-start-guide.md

 # [Getting Started](#getting-started)

-DYNAMIXEL Quick Start Guide is the series of Plug & Run videos covering ROBOTIS software and DYNAMIXEL.
+DYNAMIXEL Quick Start Guide is the series of videos covering ROBOTIS software and DYNAMIXEL.

-Before starting the guide, visit the [DYNAMIXEL Selection Guide] and see the brief information on products and software introduced in the series.
+This guide will be helpful for first DYNAMIXEL users or rookies before starting a project.

-The following table shows which controller or interface should be used with selected software in the series.
+The following table shortly shows what controller or interface is used with selected software along the guide.

 | Enviroment  | Software & Tool        | Controller                     | Interface                              |
 |:------------|:-----------------------|:-------------------------------|:---------------------------------------|